Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 Your Privacy on Particl
 ---------------------

-To guarantee the security of your personal information and your privacy, Particl adopts a vastly different approach than other internet service providers—**it gives you full ownership over your own data**.
+To guarantee the security of your personal information and your privacy, Particl adopts a vastly different approach than other internet service providers—it gives you full ownership over your own data.

-Instead of forcing you to agree to endless and incomprehensible terms and conditions aimed at collecting your personal information, **Particl simply doesn't generate any identifiable data about you at all**.
+Instead of forcing you to agree to endless and incomprehensible terms and conditions aimed at collecting your personal information, Particl simply doesn't generate any identifiable data about you at all.

 If no data exists in the first place, then it can't be collected by anyone.
 And if it can't be collected, then it can't be leaked or misused.
-Very simply, **Particl doesn't ask for your trust, it just never knows anything about you ever**.
+Very simply, Particl doesn't ask for your trust, it just never knows anything about you ever.

 This groundbreaking level of online privacy is made possible thanks to Particl's distributed nature and the vast array of security protocols implemented on its network.